The Ultimate Guide to Mobile Security: Defend Your Phone from Cyber Threats

 10. How often should I update my phone’s software?

-Regular updates are crucial as they often include security patches to fix vulnerabilities.
-Always install updates as soon as they are available to stay protected from the latest threats.
+Install updates as soon as they are available to stay protected against the latest threats.